particle-iot/docs/src/content/getting-started/configuration/environment.md

 - Gen 3 and Gen 4 devices
 - This variable is not available on the B402, B404, BRN402, or BRN404 but is available on the B404X and BRN404X

 Sets the preferred list of operators in MCCMNC format.
-Up to three can be specified.
+Up to four can be specified.
 For example:

 - `311480,310410`
 - `311480`

+In both cases Verizon (311480) will be the first priority.
+If you find a device hasn't connected to the preferred operator it may not be available or has missed it in the re-selection process for some reason.
+A second attempt can be forced by keeping the same first operator, modifying the subsequent values, and rolling out the changes.
+This will force a disconnect and re-selection of the cellular network if the device is not already on the preferred operator.

-- If set to an empty string, the modem default is used.
+If set to an empty string or variable deleted, the modem default is used.

 {{> env-var-skus var="PARTICLE_CELLULAR_PREFERRED_PLMN"}}